elyra-ai/elyra/docs/source/recipes/running-elyra-in-air-gapped-environment.md

 {% endcomment %}
 -->

-# Running Elyra in an air gapped environment
+# Running Elyra in an air gapped environment  (WHAT IS AN "AIR-GAPPED" environment???)

 This document outlines how to prepare an air gapped environment for Elyra.